 MTA provides important transit services to the public through Fixed Route, Deviated Fixed Route, and Dial a Ride (DAR) with ADA equipped vehicles.
-Additional services include

-Rideshare (Vanpool) and Volunteer Driver Services (travel assistance provided by volunteer drivers using their private vehicles).
 MTA provides meaningful access to all passengers including those with special needs and/or disabilities.

 Factor No. 4.
 The resources available to the recipient of the federal funds to assure meaningful access to the service by LEP persons.